 sudo chown -R :www-data /var/www/html

-- Upload the SSL public certificate you have already downloaded in step 1 from the MySQL flexible server into your Desktop.
+- Upload the SSL public certificate (downloaded in Step 1 from the MySQL Flexible Server) to your local Desktop.

 scp -i my_private_key.pem /path/to/DigiCertGlobalRootCA.crt.pem azureuser@public_ip_address:/home/azureuser/